 Another important thing is to keep their nails short.

-Dachshund breeders test their breeding stock for three main health issues that generally may occur in mid to late life.
+Dachshund breeders test their breeding stock for four main health issues that may occur in their life.

 Miniature Dachshunds are DNA tested for cord 1 PRA which is a late onset blindness.

 Miniature Wire Dachshunds are DNA tested for Laforas Disease which is a late onset epilepsy.

 Many Dachshund Breeders are also testing their breeding stock through back x-ray procedures for evidence of IVDD (Intervertibral Disc Disease).

 SDMD is a form of limb-girdle muscular dystrophy associated with a mutation in a muscle sarcoglycan gene has been identified in young miniature Dachshunds from Australia, South Africa, and the US.
 Clinical signs, first noted at approximately 6 months of age were variable and included exercise intolerance, stiff gait, myoglobinuria and dysphagia.
 The serum CK activity was markedly and persistently elevated.
 Histopathology of muscle biopsies showed a dystrophic phenotype and immunofluorescent stainings showed all sarcoglycan proteins were markedly decreased or absent.

 The retina is the light-sensitive inner layer of the eye.
 Progressive Retinal Atrophy (PRA) is a general term for degeneration of the retina found in some breeds of dog (and in humans).
 Several breed-specific forms of retinal degeneration are caused by mutations in different genes.
 The age at which deterioration in eyesight of affected dogs begins varies widely, from months to several years.
 The levels of visual impairment are also variable, with some affected dogs showing few problems even into old age.